zharick-vasquez/cli-painter-challenge/README.md

 ### Circle class

-- A `Circle` class  with tha attributes `center` of type `Point` and `radius` of type float.
+- A `Circle` class  with tha attributes `center` of type `Point` and `radius` of type `float`.
 Both attributes should be initialized with parameters in the constructor.

 - A method `area` that returns the area of the circle as a `float`.

-- A method `draw` that create a drawing of the circle.
+- A method `draw` that creates a drawing of the circle.
 Use the following code to draw the circle in the method's body:

     ```python
     circle = plt.Circle((self.center.x, self.center.y), self.radius, color="r")